forwchen/vid2frame/README.md

 * Common mistakes I once made:
     * Decode all frames (using scikit-video) and store them into a **LARGE** .npy file, nice way to blow up the disk.
     * Extract all frames using ffmpeg and write to disk.
 Takes **foreeeeever** to move or delete.
     * Extract JPEG frames using ffmpeg but ignores the JPEG **quality**.
-For deep learning and computer vision, a good quality of images (JPEG quality >= 95) is required.
+For deep learning and computer vision, a good quality of images (JPEG quality around 95) is required.

 * Good practice in my opinion:
     * Add `-qscale:v 2` to ffmpeg command.